thisandagain/baseit/README.md

 ## Parameters
 ####input (Required)
-Integer or string to be converted
+Integer or string to be converted.

 ####to (Required)
 Target encoding integer.
 Example for Base24: { to: 24 }.